ali-farhad/auto_bank_reconcilation/README.md

 # how-to:
 * Create an excel file with two sheets. i.e. (sheet_A, sheet_B)
-* copy all of your local records in "Sheet_A" in this format:
+* Copy all of your local records in "Sheet_A" in this format:

 | Sr| Cheque No         | Amount  |
 | ------------- |:-------------:| -----:|
 |   1       | 1234567			 | 500 |
 |   2       | 1234      |   100 |
 | 	3       | 3124      |    200 |
-* copy all of the bank records (i.e gotten from your bank) in "Sheet_B" in the same format as above:-
+* Copy all of the bank records (i.e gotten from your bank) in "Sheet_B" in the same format as above:-

 | Sr        | Cheque No         | Amount  |
 | ------------- |:-------------:| -----:|